tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Since I'm currently in California, I'll comment a bit on API jobs in this location.
 California (specifically Silicon Valley, which roughly spans from San Francisco to San Jose) continues to be a hub (if not *the* hub) for API technical writer jobs.
 However, California has a number of drawbacks, mainly with housing and traffic.

-{% include course_image.html border="true" filename="californiasanfrancisco" ext_print="jpg" ext_web="jpg" alt="Should you move to California (or stay here if you're already in California)?" size="large" caption="Should you move to California (or stay here if you're already in California)?" %}

 To live in Silicon Valley, you need the dual income of two working professionals to survive financially.
 Alternatively, you probably need to be single and willing to share a house with roommates.
 Traffic along the 101 can also crawl at a snail's pace during rush hour.

 That said, given the increased exodus of tech professionals in the Silicon Valley area (some estimate that [46% are leaving](https://www.sfgate.com/realestate/article/Google-facebook-can-t-afford-Silicon-Valley-13132157.php) because housing is so unaffordable), the need and opportunity for tech writers will be even greater in Silicon Valley.
-In fact, the STC Salary Database indicates that "San Jose-Sunnyvale-Santa Clara" had the second largest reported loss of tech writers during 2016 (second to Houston-The Woodlands-Sugar Lands, TX).
+In fact, the STC Salary Database indicates that "San Jose-Sunnyvale-Santa Clara" had the second largest reported *loss* of tech writers during 2016 (second to Houston-The Woodlands-Sugar Lands, TX).
 This might just be anecdotal, but I get emails from recruiters pinging me several times a week, trying to fill positions.
 At my own company, I've seen how difficult it is to find qualified candidates for developer doc positions.
-At times, it seems like the candidates just aren't there.
+At times, it seems like the candidates just aren't here.

+{% include course_image.html border="true" filename="californiasanfrancisco" ext_print="jpg" ext_web="jpg" alt="Should you move to California (or stay here if you're already in California)?" size="large" caption="Should you move to California (or stay here if you're already in California)?" %}

 So if you're willing to sacrifice a few comforts related to housing &mdash; like being willing to live in a 1,000 square-foot house for $3k/month rent instead of owning a $3,000 square-foot house for $1,500/month mortgage &mdash; your future could be bright in California.
 California has many other perks as well &mdash; beautiful beaches, mountains with awe-inspiring Sequoias and Redwoods, free city-wide wifi, bike-friendly paths, abundant parks and good schools, year-round good weather, and more.